List of Indian union ministries

 This is a list of the executive ministries of India, from the time of its independence to the present day.

-List of union ministries
+List of Central Ministries

 "Ministry" refers collectively to all members of the Union Council of Ministers during a given term, including Cabinet Ministers and Ministers of State alike.
 Articles listed by ministry contain information on the term of one prime minister, specifically the composition of their Council of Ministers.